ls1intum/Artemis/docs/user/exercises/quiz.rst

     - **Should this exercise be included in the course score calculation?**:

-        - Yes: the points will be included in the course score calculation
+        - Yes: the points will be included in the course score calculation.

         - No: the points will not be included in the course score calculation.

         - Bonus: the points will be considered as bonus points.

     - **Questions**: There are four ways to add questions to a Quiz Exercise